 I love the flavors you get when cooking with Portuguese ingredients.
 I’ve learned that the food in Portugal can be intense, yet sophisticated.
 It bursts with flavors, yet somehow remains uncomplicated.
-How did a country, known for rustic cuisine, fuse exotic and foreign flavors so seamlessly that it’s become ingrained in the traditional cooking.
+How did a country, known for rustic cuisine, fuse exotic and foreign flavors so seamlessly that it’s become ingrained in their traditional cooking.
 For instance, take a bowl of meat and marinate it in crushed garlic and wine.
 What you’ll get is the beginning of Carne de Vinha d’Alhos, something that is unquestionably Portuguese; that is until you change that wine into vinegar and add chilies.
 Then it suddenly becomes one of the most popular Indian curry dishes around, Vindaloo.
 This is just one of the many influences that emerged from the nearly five-hundred years trade agreement between the two nations.

 In 1497, Vasco da Gama set sail on a journey to the Oriente (east) on orders from Dom Manuel I de Portugal, the king of Portugal at the time.
-He wanted the Portuguese explorer to find a seafaring passage to India in order to cut out the middlemen in the Mediterranean who had exclusive control on the spice trade.
+He wanted the Portuguese explorer to find a seafaring passage to India in order to cut out the middlemen in the Mediterranean who had exclusive control of the spice trade.
 What da Gama found was a direct path to the city of Calicut, also known as “The City of Spices”, once he sailed down the west coast of Africa, around the Cape of Good Hope, back up the eastern border and across the Indian Ocean.
-This meant that Portuguese hands got a firm hold on the spice trade and helped make Portugal the wealthy superpower that it was known for throughout the Age of Discovery. (photo by Rochelle Ramos)
+This meant that Portuguese hands got a firm hold on the spice trade and helped make Portugal the wealthy superpower that it was known for throughout the Age of Discovery.

 It wasn’t all one way though.
 India benefited with goods from across the Portuguese empire being brought in and infused into the country’s culture.
-Portuguese architecture was adopted in many of the homes with use of terracotta roofs and even the famous blue tiles, called azulejos.
+Portuguese architecture was adopted in many of the homes with the use of terracotta roofs and even the famous blue tiles, called azulejos.
 Interestingly, a special type of azulejo was made based on Indian textile patterns that featured Hindu symbols, animals, and plants called aves e ramagens (meaning ‘birds and branches’).

 In food provisions, potatoes, tomatoes, cashews, squash, and various other fruits and vegetables were introduced to India thanks to the new trade route.
 Even chili and sweet peppers, now ubiquitous in Indian cuisine, weren’t available prior to The Discoveries.
 However, produce wasn’t the only foodstuff brought over.
 Libations such as wine (red and vinho verde) were introduced for both cooking and personal enjoyment.